Chart Color Schemes

 Rivervale has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 31 projects likely affecting the area.
-Notable projects are Wyndham LUX Perth Hotel (61-65 Great Eastern Highway), Burswood Station East Planning Framework, 6 Homelea Court Build-to-Rent Development, and Perth Airport New Runway.
-Below is a list of most relevant projects.
+AreaSearch identified 31 projects likely affecting the region.
+Notable initiatives include Wyndham LUX Perth Hotel at 61-65 Great Eastern Highway, Burswood Station East Planning Framework, 6 Homelea Court Build-to-Rent Development, and Perth Park (Perth Entertainment and Sporting Precinct).
+The following list details projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.